The interaction of the colors with their surroundings is truly fascinating

 What role do colours play in your work?

 Michael Seum: Color is incredibly important.
 Having said that, If you ask ten people about their opinion of colors you get 15 different answers.
 We all respond to color differently.
 In the kitchen and bath - when somebody makes an investment in color, it’s not like wall paint, where that can be changed quickly.
 So our approach to color, finish and materials is to ensure relevance in the home for many years to come – this is what we call design permanence.
 The GROHE Colors have been carefully curated to ensure our customers have a rich toolbox and most importantly the freedom to create their desired vision.

 Where do you get your inspiration from when you create a finish?

 Michael Seum: The team and I attend major design fairs globally, for example the ICFF in New York, Maison&Objet in Paris, the Tokyo and London design weeks and Salone del Mobile in Milan.
 So we definitely get our inspiration from the cutting edge of the design world.

-What differentiates the GROHE SPA Colours from colour, as we typically perceive it?
+What differentiates the GROHE Colors from color, as we typically perceive it?

-Michael Seum: We could have gone after colours that were not such long-standing trends.
+Michael Seum: We could have gone after colors that were not such long-standing trends.
 They might be around for one or two years.
 But the problem there is when you’re working with bath interiors, these are fixtures - once installed they are there for a long period of time.
-We have to be really selective around the appropriateness of the colour and how it’s used.
+We have to be really selective around the appropriateness of the color and how it’s used.
 And I think there are other areas, where if you wanted to bring colour into the bathroom, you can do that - with lighting as well.
-That’s why we’ve taken an approach where the colour is a long-standing trend.
+That’s why we’ve taken an approach where the color is a long-standing trend.
 And we’ve seen the warm finishes now year after year, in Milan and London.
-It’s now an accepted colour and finish strategy.
-But it’s not to say that we won’t have more unique finishes coming up during the process of developing the next generation of colours.
+It’s now an accepted color and finish strategy.
+But it’s not to say that we won’t have more unique finishes coming up during the process of developing the next generation of colors.